 The Office of Graduate Studies and Research must approve in writing any subsequent changes or course substitution for degree plans, and the substitution form must be filed with the Registrar's Office prior to enrollment in the courses.
-Students must contact their faculty advisor or the Office of Graduate Studies and Research concerning these requests.
+Students must contact their faculty advisor, the College Graduate Coordinator, or the Office of Graduate Studies and Research concerning these requests.

 If the student chooses the thesis option, he or she must provide the Office of Graduate Studies and Research with a copy of the plan with all advisory committee signatures.
 This option requires six credit hours for satisfactory completion of a thesis.

 College of Arts, Sciences and Education